Shamoun Hanne Haydo: Early life

+Leadership during Sayfo

-Following political developments through English and Turkish sources, Shamoun foresaw that the Ottoman administration, after its defeat in the 1912 Balkan War, would seek revenge on non-Muslims, including Syriacs.
+Following political developments through English and Turkish sources, Haydo foresaw that the Ottoman administration, after its defeat in the 1912 Balkan War, would seek revenge on non-Muslims, including Syriacs/Assyrians.
 He anticipated that an even larger massacre might follow the atrocities of 1895–96 and the 1909 Adana massacres.
-With this in mind, he began working to unify the Syriac people, holding meetings with tribal leaders and representatives of influential Syriac families to prepare for the danger he believed was coming.
+With this in mind, he began working to unify the Syriac/Assyrian people, holding meetings with tribal leaders and representatives of influential families to prepare for the danger he believed was coming.
+Haydo, along with Alike Batte, united tribes by threatening to become enemies with the tribes that didn't accept peace.

-In July 1913, Shamoun Hanne Haydo and four Kurdish aghas—Çelebi Agha, Alike Batte Agha, Haco Agha, and Serhan Agha—were arrested by Ottoman soldiers in Tur Abdin and were chained by the neck and feet and forced to walk from Midyat to Mardin.
-The purpose of these arrests was to frighten the Syriacs and Yazidis by detaining those who defended them, leaving the Syriacs without leadership.
-This marked the first step in the preparations for Sayfo, the genocide of the Syriac-Assyrian people.
-According to the account, had these aghas and Shamoun not been arrested—had he remained free—Sayfo might not have become as bloody as it did.
+Compared to Assyrian/Syriac Safar family, Haydo became a hero for the Heverkan clan, and was so close to the tribal chiefs that he was arrested together with them.
+In July 1913, Haydo and four Kurdish aghas—Çelebi Agha, Alike Batte Agha, Haco Agha, and Serhan Agha—were arrested by Ottoman soldiers in Tur Abdin and were chained by the neck and feet and forced to walk from Midyat to Mardin.
+The purpose of these arrests was to frighten the Syriacs/Assyrians and Yazidis by detaining those who defended them, leaving them without leadership.
+This marked the first step in the preparations for Sayfo, the genocide of the Syriac/Assyrian people.
+According to the account, had these aghas and Haydo not been arrested, Sayfo would not have become as bloody as it did.

-After Shamoun's arrest, leadership passed to his brother Melke Hanne Haydo, who led the Basibrin resistance between 1915 and 1917.
-He established contact with Syriac fighters and leaders in Aynwardo, Hah, Hazak, Dayro d-Slibo, Zaz, and the Mor Melke Monastery, and gathered Syriacs from 18 surrounding villages into Basibrin, where he organized the defense.
-Between 1915 and 1916, he was able to save the lives of around 5,000 Syriacs.
-In June 1917, however, he was ambushed and killed by Ottoman soldiers and the chief of the Salihi tribe, and a large massacre followed in Basibrin.
+After Haydo's arrest, leadership passed to his brother Melke, who led the Basibrin resistance between 1915 and 1917.
+He established contact with Syriac/Assyrian fighters and leaders in Aynwardo, Hah, Hazak, Dayro d-Slibo, Zaz, and the Mor Melke Monastery, and gathered Syriacs/Assyrians from 18 surrounding villages into Basibrin, where he organized the defense.
+Between 1915 and 1916, he was able to save the lives of around 5,000 Syriacs/Assyrians.
+In June 1917, however, he was ambushed and killed by Ottoman soldiers and the chief of the Salihi tribe in the Church of Mor Dodo, and a large massacre followed in Basibrin.
+In November 1917, Haydo escaped from Harput Prison together with Alike Batte and returned to Sare.

-In November 1917, Shamoun Hanne Haydo escaped from Harput Prison together with Alike Batte.
-He returned to Sare, Basibrin, and the surrounding villages, rallied the remaining Syriacs, raised their morale, and gave them renewed strength to survive.
-He continued to serve as a respected leader of the Syriac people in Tur Abdin until his death in 1964.
+Following Haydo's escape from prison, an arrest warrant was issued for him and soldiers went to Sare.
+A raid was carried out, but when soldiers came across Haydo, they did not immediately recognize him.
+Haydo invited the soldiers into his house and offered them hospitality.
+After their rest, a soldier asked where Haydo could be found, to which Haydo responded that he was in fact the person they were looking for.
+The commander was reluctant to arrest him, and so the group left the village without taking Haydo.